clemsgrs/dino/README_foundation.md

 ### Vanilla ViT DINO pretraining :sauropod:

-Update the config `dino/config/patch.yaml` if you want to change some parameters.<br>
+Update the config file `dino/config/patch.yaml` to match your local setup.<br>
 Then kick off distributed pretraining of a vanilla ViT-S/16 :

 ```bash